Return Stacking and the Cost of Leverage

 The Empirical Evidence for Futures Financing Rates

-Theory is fine, but what cost do we actually find in practice?
+Theory is fine, but what costs do we actually find in practice?
 Here we will look at two different markets: S&P 500 Futures and 10-Year U.S. Treasury futures.

 S&P 500 Futures